aholstenson/miio/README.md

 * Sub devices on a Lumi (Mi Home Gateway) are not supported
 * A lot of specific device types are missing
+* Support for fetching tokens from more devices